 Junlang received his Bachelor’s degree in Biological Science from Nankai University in 2019 and is currently a Ph.D. student in the Joint Biomedical Engineering Program at UNC-Chapel Hill & NC State University.
-His undergraduate research focused on tissue-engineered vascular graft (TEVG) in Dr. Deling Kong’s lab and he conducted his thesis, “Bisphosphonates’ Effect on Development of TEVGs” under the guidance of Dr. Christopher Breuer at Nationwide Children’s Hospital.
-Currently, his research focuses on therapeutic strategies and mechanism discovery for mesenchymal stem cell-based cardiac regeneration.
-Outside of the lab, he likes playing the guitar, watching soccer match and college sports.
+His undergraduate research focused on tissue-engineered vascular graft (TEVG) in Dr. Deling Kong’s lab and he conducted his undergraduate thesis under the guidance of Dr. Christopher Breuer at Nationwide Children’s Hospital.
+Currently, his research focuses on delivery strategies and mechanism discovery for stem cell therapy to treat myocardial infarction.
+Outside of the lab, he likes playing the guitar, watching soccer/basketball match and photography.

 Halle received her Bachelor’s degree in Biology from the University of North Carolina at Chapel Hill with minors in Chemistry and Chinese.
 Her undergraduate research thesis, “Cell-Mediated Drug Delivery as a Treatment to Inhibit Restenosis,” led her to join Dr. Cheng’s lab.
 She is now in the combined DVM/PhD program at NC State University.
 Her research currently focuses on the treatment of heart and lung diseases using stem cells.
 Outside of the lab, Halle enjoys reading, hiking, and playing with her dog, Yeti.